Canon Color imageCLASS MF656Cdw/MF654Cdw Printer Review

 Black & White

-The Canon Color imageCLASS MF656Cdw is great for black-and-white document printing.
-Documents are very sharp, and print speeds are fast when wired; unfortunately, printing using Wi-Fi halves the printing speed.
-However, it has remarkably high page yields, which helps keep recurring costs low.
+The Canon Color imageCLASS MF656Cdw is great for printing black-and-white documents.
+Documents are very sharp, and print speeds are fast.
+It also has remarkably high page yields, which helps keep recurring costs low.
 Finally, the ADF can perform single-pass duplex scanning, making it easy to process multi-page and double-sided documents.

 Pros